iterative/dvc.org/content/docs/command-reference/exp/run.md

 Each experiment creates and tracks a project variation based on the changes in your <abbr>workspace</abbr>.
 The results of the last `dvc exp run` will be reflected in the workspace.
-Experiments will have an auto-generated name like `exp-bfe64` by default, which can be customized using the `--name` (`-n`) option.
+Experiments will have an auto-generated ID like `exp-bfe64` by default.
+A custom name can be given instead, using the `--name` (`-n`) option

 To display and compare multiple experiments, use `dvc exp show` or `dvc exp diff` (`plots diff` also accepts experiment names as `revisions`).
 Use